ThbltLmr/yt-term/ARTICLE.md

 </details>

 ## Encoding frames to be diplayed
 Now that we are have a queue of RGB frames, we need to convert them to graphics escape codes matching the Kitty graphics protocol.
-To do so, we need some control data (which will be the same in every escape code), and we need to encode the RGB data in base64.
+So we need the right control data (which will be the same in every escape code), and we need to encode the RGB data in base64.

-Here are the control data key-value pairs that we need:
+Here are the control data key-value pairs that we need to display one of our frames, i.e. a 640x360 pixels image:
 - `f=24`: to signal that we are sending RGB data;
 - `s=640`: the height of the image;
 - `v=360`: the width of the image;